-From 2011 onwards the RDD landline sampling frame was developed as follows: Australian Communications and Media Authority exchange district and charge zone prefixes were generated for each of the strata (that being the current health administrative areas) using “best fit” postcode (ACMA 2011).
+From 2011 onwards the RDD landline sampling frame was developed as follows: Australian Communications and Media Authority exchange district and charge zone prefixes were generated for each of the strata (that is Local Health Districts introduced in January 2011) using “best fit” postcode (ACMA 2011).
 All prefixes were expanded with suffixes ranging from 0000 to 9999.
-The sample was then randomly ordered within each strata.
-The estimated numbers required for each strata was then forwarded to Sampleworx for them to use proprietary software to test each numbers current status (valid, in-valid or unknown and business, non-business or unknown).
-The resulting valid non-business or unknown numbers were then used for the survey.
+The sample was then randomly ordered within each stratum.
+The estimated numbers required for each stratum was then forwarded to Sampleworx, who used proprietary software to test each numbers current status (valid, invalid or unknown and business, non-business or unknown).
+The resulting valid non-business and valid unknown numbers were used for the survey.

-The RDD mobile sampling frame was developed by Sampleworx using all known Australian mobile prefixes and then using proprietary software each number was tested to identify valid and in-valid numbers.
+The RDD mobile sampling frame was developed by Sampleworx and included using all known Australian mobile prefixes.
+Sampleworx used proprietary software to test each number to identify valid and invalid numbers.
 A random sample of valid mobile numbers was then provided for use for the survey.

 Due to this change in design, the 2012 NSW PHS estimates reflect both changes that have occurred in the population over time and changes due to the improved design of the survey.

 For analysis, the survey sample was weighted to adjust for differences in the probabilities of selection among respondents.
 Post-stratification weights were used to reduce the effect of differing non-response rates among males and females and different age groups on the survey estimates.
-These weights were adjusted for differences between the age and sex structure of the survey sample and the Australian Bureau of Statistics latest mid-year population estimates (excluding residents of institutions) for each health administrative area.
+These weights were adjusted for differences between the age and sex structure of the survey sample.
+Population data based on Australian Bureau of Statistics estimates and population projections based on data from the NSW Department of Planning and Infrastructure have been used to calibrate weights to the population within each health administrative area. and the Australian Bureau of Statistics latest mid-year population estimates (excluding residents of institutions) for each health administrative area.

-Call and interview data were manipulated and analysed using SAS version 9.2 (SAS).
-The Taylor expansion method was used to estimate sampling errors of estimators based on the stratified random sample.
+Call and interview data were manipulated and analysed using SAPHaRI and SAS version 9.4 (SAS).
+The Taylor series expansion method was used to estimate sampling errors of estimators based on the stratified random sample.
 The 95 per cent confidence interval provides a range of values that should contain the actual value 95 per cent of the time.

 Estimates were smoothed using least-squares spline transformation (CEE, Adult survey methods: web page).